subframe7536/maple-font/README.md

 There are three kinds of options for feature freeze ([Why](https://github.com/subframe7536/maple-font/issues/233#issuecomment-2410170270)):

-1. `enable`: Forcely enable the features without setting up `cvXX` / `ssXX` / `zero` in font features config, just as default glyphs / ligatures
+1. `enable`: Forcely enable the features without setting up `cvXX` / `ssXX` / `zero` in font features config, just as default glyphs/ligatures
-2. `disable`: Remove the features in `cvXX` / `ssXX` / `zero`, which will no longer effect, even if you enable it manually
+2. `disable`: Remove the features in `cvXX` / `ssXX` / `zero`, which will no longer have an effect, even if you enable them manually
 3. `ignore`: Do nothing

 #### Custom OpenType Feature

 OpenType Feature is used to control the font's built-in variants and ligatures.
-You can remove some ligatures or features you don't want to, change feature's trigger rule or add some new rules by modifying OpenType Feature.
+You can remove some ligatures or features you don't want to, change a feature's trigger rule, or add some new rules by modifying the OpenType Feature.

-By default, the Python module in [`source/py/feature/`](./source/py/feature) will generate feature rule string and load it at build time.
+By default, the Python module in [`source/py/feature/`](./source/py/feature) will generate a feature rule string and load it at build time.
 You can modify the features or customize tags there.

 If you would like to modify the feature file instead, run `build.py` with `--apply-fea-file` flag, the feature file from [`source/features/{regular,italic}{_cn,}.fea`](./source/features) will be loaded.

 ### Infinite Arrow Ligatures

 Inspired by Fira Code, the font enables infinite arrow ligatures by default from v7.3.
-For some reason, the ligatures are misaligned when using hinted font, so they are removed in hinted version by default from v7.4.
+For some reason, the ligatures are misaligned when using a hinted font, so they are removed in the hinted version by default from v7.4.

-You can setup `"infinite_arrow": true` in `config.json` or add `--infinite-arrow` in cli flag to force enabling the feature.
+You can set `"infinite_arrow": true` in `config.json` or add `--infinite-arrow` as a cli flag to force enabling the feature.
 See more details in [#508](https://github.com/subframe7536/maple-font/issues/508)

 ### Custom Font Weight Mapping

-You can modify the static font weight through `"weight_mapping"` item in `config.json`.
+You can modify the static font weight through the `"weight_mapping"` item in `config.json`.

 For example, if you want to make regular font weight a little bit lighter, just decrease the number of `"weight_mapping.regular"` (from 400 to 350 in this example) :